Judge to decide if lawsuit against Athens DA should be dismissed

 Under the new law, prosecutors could be punished for several actions, including willful misconduct or "willful and persistent failure to carry out" certain duties spelled out in state law.

-Complaints with the commission can be filed starting Oct.
-1. Alleged misconduct that occurs before this date can't be investigated by the panel.
+Complaints with the Prosecuting Attorneys Qualifications Commission can be filed starting Oct.
+1. Alleged misconduct that occurs before this date can't be investigated by the panel unless it's part of "a continuous pattern of conduct that continues beyond that date," the law reads

 While Gonzalez did not talk with reporters at the hearing, she did briefly talk with a few supporters there to greet her as she arrived.